When I was a kid, I was told I didn’t have empathy. Decades later, I’ve realized empathy might be my strongest muscle.

-Empathy as Rebellion
+Empathy as Quiet Defiance

 I remember sitting in a room once where two people were on opposite sides of an issue.
 One was red-faced, veins showing, shouting as though volume could win the argument.
 The other stayed quiet.
 She leaned in, asked one question, and really listened to the answer.